 Having grown up in the UK’s East Midlands attending a non-selective state school, I am always keen to reach out to schools which may not have a traditional connection to elite universities.
 I fervently believe that, regardless of background, science has a place for everyone.

 (Notes from the students at Settle Primary School, Yorkshire, England, where I was an invited judge for their spaceship design competition).

 Arranging a visit

-I am based at the Institute of Astronomy in Cambridge, England.
-I am happy to travel further afield given sufficient notice.
+I am based at the Carl Sagan Institute in Ithaca, NY, United States.
+I am happy to travel, given sufficient notice.
 If in doubt, the easiest way is to get in contact: